 Intraductal see DCIS

-Intramuscular (IM) Injected into the muscle.
+Intramuscular (IM) Injected into a muscle.

-Intravenous (IV) Injected into the vein.
+Intravenous (IV) Injected into a vein.

 Ipsilateral On the same side, as opposed to contralateral.

 Ki67 A protein found in cells.
 The higher the levels, the faster the cells are dividing and growing.